We held an intercultural exchange event ~🌺Vietnam edition🌺~!

 2) What is your main mode of transportation?

-A: Bicycle B: Train C: Motorbike
+A: Bicycle B: Train C: Motorcycle

-3) What is the most common payment method?
+3) What are some common payment methods?

 A: Cash B: Bank transfer C: Credit card